mitmedialab/2019-MIT-Computational-Law-Course/session-lecture-rights-expression-languages.md

 * [https://iptc.org/standards/rightsml](https://iptc.org/standards/rightsml)
 * [https://www.slideshare.net/smyles/rights-for-photo-and-video-archives-at-the-associated-press](https://www.slideshare.net/smyles/rights-for-photo-and-video-archives-at-the-associated-press)

+### Deeper Dive:

+* Here is a page with ODRL implementations: [https://www.w3.org/community/odrl/implementations](https://www.w3.org/community/odrl/implementations).
+Notice that there is a JavaScript evaluator from IPTC for the latest version (2.2), and there are APIs for the previous versions (2.0 and 2.1).

+* Renato himself started work on an ODRL profile for music, at [https://rightschain.github.io/odrl-music](https://rightschain.github.io/odrl-music).
+This doesn’t model some of the most relevant rights, but it should be a good starting point for students of the class.
+It’s mainly focused on live performances, not DSPs.

 ## The DDEX Standard

 <img width="1054" alt="screen shot 2018-11-15 at 2 37 53 pm" src="https://user-images.githubusercontent.com/2357755/48577032-165a3c00-e8e4-11e8-83d5-1fcb3100dd9f.png">

-**Workshop course projects will include rapid prototyping of open source implementations of the DDEX standard.**
+**Workshop course projects will include rapid prototyping of open source implementations of some parts of the DDEX standard.**

 > DDEX is a consortium of leading media companies, music licensing organisations, digital service providers and technical intermediaries, focused on the creation of digital supply chain standards.